Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 <a name="listening_events"></a>
-## Listening widget lifecycle events on widget applications
+## Listening Widget Lifecycle Events on Widget Applications

-To listen widget lifecycle events:
+To listen the widget lifecycle events, follow the steps:

-1. Get the control of the installed widget application by creating an instance of the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class, with the ID of the widget application.
+1. Create an instance of the [Tizen.Applications.WidgetControl](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.WidgetControl.html) class with the ID of the widget application, as shown in the following code:

     ```
     WidgetControl control = new WidgetControl(Your Widget ID);
     ```

 2. Operate on the control:
-    -   Add lifecycle listeners on the control
+    -   Add lifecycle listeners on the control:

         ```
         private static void OnCreated(object sender, Tizen.Applications.WidgetLifecycleEventArgs args)